moby/moby/docs/sources/articles/runmetrics.md

     ip netns exec mycontainer netstat -i

-`ip netns` finds the “mycontainer” container by using namespaces pseudo-files.
+`ip netns` finds the "mycontainer" container by using namespaces pseudo-files.
 Each process belongs to one network namespace, one PID namespace, one `mnt` namespace, etc., and those namespaces are materialized under